This post may contain affiliate links. Please read our full Disclosure Policy.

 master bedroom in the tiny home

-The entire time that we were building this tiny house, I knew we wanted to have shiplap on the interior!
-Over the years, we had slowly introduce shiplap into our historic home in town and loved how it looked.
-We purchased 12 x 1“ planks that they cut down to 10 inch shiplap themselves.
+The entire time we were building this tiny house, I knew we wanted shiplap on the interior!
+Over the years, we had slowly introduced shiplap into our historic home in town and loved how it looked.
+We purchased 12 x 1“ planks that they cut down to 10-inch shiplap themselves.

-For the walls and ceiling, we used cottage grade one by four, 5/16” Penny lap.
-In the bedroom and bathroom, we also did 4’ wainscotting using the same material.
-If you’re interested, you can learn all about how we made our own shiplap and how to install a shiplap ceiling.
+We used cottage grade one by four, 5/16” Penny lap for the walls and ceiling.
+In the bedroom and bathroom, we also used the same material for 4’ wainscotting.
+If you’re interested, you can learn how we made our own shiplap and how to install a shiplap ceiling.

 The Paint Colour:

-As so many of you already know, my favourite colour white is Oxford White by Benjamin Moore.
-I used a solid stain in this colour to paint the entire cabin using a spray gun.
-It was the perfect tone for the space love’s the look of the shiplap as it adds so much detail the space but keeps it light and airy.
+As so many of you already know, my favorite color, white, is Oxford White by Benjamin Moore.
+I used a solid stain in this color to paint the entire cabin using a spray gun.
+It was the perfect tone for the space.
+I love the look of the shiplap, as it adds so much detail to the space but keeps it light and airy.

 The Floors:

-For the floors, we used a V groove pine board.
-This was the most affordable option for the cabin at under $3/square foot finished.
-Take a look at my post on painting floors for details on how I painted the floors and for the custom colour I used .
-They have held up extremely well and are relatively low maintenance to care for.
+For the floors, we used V-groove pine boards.
+This was the most affordable option for the cabin, at under $3 per square foot finished.
+Take a look at my post on painting floors for details on how I painted the floors and the custom color I used.
+They have held up extremely well and are relatively low-maintenance to care for.

 Shop the Tiny Home

 Building off the grid can be a very affordable option when done correctly.
-It is amazing how little is needed to live a very comfortable and full lifestyle.
-A few of the benefits of living an off-the-grid are financial freedom, the ability to get away from traditional city living, a very high quality of life and connection to nature.
+It is amazing how little is needed to live a comfortable and full lifestyle.
+A few of the benefits of living off the grid are financial freedom, the ability to get away from traditional city living, a very high quality of life, and a connection to nature.

 Off the Grid Kitchen

-We made the kitchen cabinets in the tiny home cabin out of plywood and wood plank!
-They give a more vintage, rustic feel to the space than manufactured cabinets which is exactly the look I wanted.
-Open shelving was used to keep the space bright and airy, instead of using upper cabinets.
-The countertops were made out of 1 x 6” planks that have been stained a whitewash colour!!
+We made the kitchen cabinets in the tiny home cabin out of plywood and wood planks!
+They give a more vintage, rustic feel to the space than manufactured cabinets, which is exactly the look I wanted.
+Instead of using upper cabinets, open shelving was used to keep the space bright and airy.
+The countertops were made out of 1 x 6” planks that have been stained whitewashed!!

 off the grid kitchen in a shed cabin

-We also use a vintage ice box as a refrigerator out there in the winter.
-It takes about 5 blocks of ice every two days to stay cold down below.
-It’s very easy to use and Deb loves that it is completely off the grid!
+We also use a vintage ice box as a refrigerator in the winter.
+It takes about five blocks of ice every two days to stay cold down below.
+It’s very easy to use, and Deb loves that it is completely off the grid!
 In the summer months, we have a small refrigerator that runs on solar power.
-It is just too much work to keep the ice box cold in the hot summer months!
+Keeping the ice box cold in the hot summer is too much work!

 wood stove and old fashion water pump in a cabin